dennisprangle/DistillingImportanceSampling/README.md

 # Code for "Distilling importance sampling" paper

+This code is to reproduce the experiments in the paper [Distilling importance sampling](https://arxiv.org/abs/1910.03632).

 ## Versions

 We ran the code using python 3.6.8 and the following package versions: